Francis Porretto

 Three siblings: A mystic, with power to heal the wounds of the soul and dispel the anguish of the dying; A genius, who strove to bring human desire itself to heel, and succeeded beyond her hopes; And a visionary of freedom, whose depictions of courage in the face of oppression brought him a most unpleasant official notice.
 They huddle in a cabin in the New York woods.
 The door is open to you.

-On Broken Wings by Francis Porretto
+On Broken Wings

 (5.00 from 4 reviews)

 Hope, a world peopled by anarchists, is in ecological crisis.
 For 1200 years, a secret Cabal has elevated powerful psi talents to the Godhood of Hope -- the management of Hope's crust -- at the eventual cost of their lives.
 Now only two remain: Armand Morelon and Victoria Peterson.
 But one is utterly unwilling and the other is murderously insane.
-And the survival of Mankind hangs in the balance.
+The survival of Mankind hangs in the balance.

-Francis Porretto’s tag cloud
+Francis W. Porretto's tag cloud

-Smashwords book reviews by Francis Porretto
+Smashwords book reviews by Francis W. Porretto

 • Better than Real on March 04, 2010